Tuesday, June 24, 2025

 The Olympic Peninsula, WA

 I spent last evening catching up with Judy, a family friend I have not seen for almost 20 years.
 She lives in a quiet part of Tacoma, and said there were no restrictions on parking my RV overnight next to her house.
-I showered at her place, did laundry and spent an peaceful night on the street.
-This morning I took a slow drive towards Port Angeles, the gateway to Olympic National Park, the goal for the long trip out of Maryland.
+I showered at her place, did laundry and spent a peaceful night on the street.
+This morning, took a slow drive towards Port Angeles, the gateway to Olympic National Park, the goal for the long trip out of Maryland.
 I have never been in this part of the US, although I have visited Portland and Seattle before.
 The drive was scenic.
-I stopped at a Walmart in town, stocked up on groceries and water, and confirmed that overnight parking was not allowed at this Walmart.

-Prior research for boondocking spots turned up the Elwha River Casino which allows free overnight parking for RVs.
+The Elwha River Casino closer to the National Park allowed free overnight parking for RVs.
 It was located in a rather secluded area, a little difficult to find.
-It was a little small but there was plenty of space for parking.
+It was much smaller than 7 Cedars but there was plenty of space for parking.
 I checked in with security inside the casino, filled up a form with the license no. of my RV, showed my ID, and was given a pass for the night since that was all I needed.
 The max is 3 nights I think.
 I really appreciated the free parking, and reciprocated by having drinks and snacks in their restaurant.
 The prices were reasonable; I had planned to have dinner there later, but once back in the RV, did not feel like getting out again.
 The staff were all very friendly.
 Too bad I forgot to take photos of the place!

 Subscribe to: